 Nestled in the Okanagan Valley, Kelowna enjoys four distinct seasons, yet does not endure the extreme cold or humidity found in other parts of Canada.
 It is one of the warmest cities in the country, thanks to its valley location and the lakes that help moderate winter's coldest temperatures.

 Kelowna offers plenty of arts, culture and nightlife, with downtown serving as the hub.
-Outdoor enthusiasts enjoy activities year round, including skiing, hiking, and cycling, as well as fishing and water sports on Okanagan Lake.
-Considering making your home in Kelowna?
+Outdoor enthusiasts enjoy activities year-round, including skiing, hiking, and cycling, as well as fishing and lakefront homes with water recreation options on Okanagan Lake.
+Considering moving to Kelowna?
 Here is everything you should consider before making the decision.

 Table of Contents